 |Microsoft Office 365|

-You can keep your @emerson.edu address for one year as well as access to Google Drive and the other Google Workspace applications.
-After one year, Alumni have the option to opt into the Alumni Email Program.
+You can keep your @emerson.edu address for one year.
+After that, Alumni may opt into the Alumni Email Program.

 Please review the Student Deactivation and Alumni Email Program Policy for terms and conditions.